Postal Strike Update

 The Roy Romanow Provincial Laboratory (RRPL), formerly the Saskatchewan Disease Control Laboratory (SDCL), works to identify, respond to, and prevent illness and disease in the province.

 Use the online Specialist Directory to find a surgeon for you.

-Find what you need to know about business and licensing information, billing, and payment schedules.
+Find what you need to know about business and licensing information.

 Find forms used by Ministry of Health programs and services for the Drug Plan, care homes, mental health services and more.

 The strengthening of primary health care represents a fundamental shift in how the health system in Saskatchewan works.
 By transforming the way the system operates today, we can ensure quality services are there when we need them tomorrow.